SciML/SciMLSensitivity.jl/docs/src/training_tips/local_minima.md

 prob_trueode = ODEProblem(trueODEfunc, u0, tspan)
 ode_data = Array(solve(prob_trueode, Tsit5(), saveat = tsteps))

-#Using flux here to easily demonstrate the idea, but this can be done with sciml_train!
+#Using flux here to easily demonstrate the idea, but this can be done with Optimization.solve!
 dudt2 = Chain(Dense(2,16, tanh),
              Dense(16,2))